-The Lower Vasse River is an ephemeral river (only flow in winter months) with water levels artificially maintained over summer by installing check boards at the Butter Factory, forming a still pool.
+The Lower Vasse River is an ephemeral river (only flowing in winter months).
 The summer months bring high water temperatures, low flows and high nutrient concentrations in the river causing algal blooms and nuisance odours over the peak tourism season.

-The poor water quality of the Lower Vasse River, and community concern, has led to a number of major initiatives over the past two decades including the formation of the Geographe Catchment Council (GeoCatch) and Lower Vasse River Cleanup Program.
-The Cleanup program focused on actions to improve water quality and ecological health of the river including major revegetation and reshaping of river banks, water treatment trials to reduce algal blooms and a successful community awareness program.
+The poor water quality of the Lower Vasse River, and community concern, has led to a number of major initiatives over the past two decades including the formation of the Geographe Catchment Council (GeoCatch) in 1997.

 Initiating major actions to reduce nutrients entering the Lower Vasse River from both rural and urban sources to improve water quality has been a key aim of the Revitalising Geographe Waterways program.

-Knowledge gained from new science was used to develop a Water Management Plan for the Lower Vasse River.
-The City of Busselton led the development of the management plan that identified long-term management actions to improve water quality and health of the River.
+Knowledge gained from new science has been used to develop a Waterway Management Plan for the Lower Vasse River.
+The City of Busselton led the development of the plan that identified long-term management actions to improve water quality and health of the River.

 The local community was widely involved in the development of the Management Plan for the Lower Vasse River to ensure community ownership of the final plan.
 The Vasse Wonnerup wetlands Collaboration, made up of community members, scientists and waterways managers, developed management objectives for the Lower Vasse River, which were presented to the broader community for input.